Alberto-Codes/adk-models/README.md

 ### Alternative: Using Google AI Studio (API Key)

+**Required for the OpenAI-Compatible Agent:**

-If you prefer to use Google AI Studio instead of Vertex AI:
+If you want to use the OpenAI-compatible agent or prefer Google AI Studio:

 1. Get an API key from [Google AI Studio](https://aistudio.google.com/apikey)
 2. Set environment variables: